Tribeoftech/st-fightr-Game/README.md

 *Coding reactions to sprite attacks
 *Adding animations for receiving hits and death *Designing and animating the game interface
-*Deploying the game live
+*Deploying the game live game
-*Deploying and setting up on firebase

-Can be launched from my Website hosted on fire base.
+*Deploy from IDE of choice using the index.html file